tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 You can even use existing breaks in work such as lunch or a meeting as a chance to check-in with yourself.
 Using these stopping points provides an additional benefit -it's more likely your co-workers are also stopping at the same time.
 Since they aren't working on their own problems, it may be easier for them to make the mental switch to help you with your problem.

 One technique I find valuable (when I remember to use it) is the [Pomodoro Technique](https://francescocirillo.com/pages/pomodoro-technique).
-This technique uses set intervals of work time (25 minutes) followed by a set break.
+This technique uses set intervals of work time (25 minutes) followed by a few minutes of break time.
 Rather than having to plan ahead when you want to assess your current situation, the Pomodoro Technique gives you numerous stopping and checking-in points throughout your day.

 #### Learning from help